dgascoin-Axway/axway-open-docs/content/en/docs/cass_admin/cass_backup-restore/cassandra_automated_br.md

 ## Example: How to backup and restore a 3 node cluster into a new 3 node cluster

-In order to make it work, you need to have a copy of **axway-cassandra-tool** into the seed node of the old cluster, and one copy into the new cluster.
+In order to make it work, you need to have a copy of **apigw-backup-tool** into the seed node of the old cluster, and one copy into the new cluster.

-1- Configure the **axway-cassandra-tool** for both cluster, check if the configuration is correct with
+1- Configure the **apigw-backup-tool** for both cluster, check if the configuration is correct with
 ```
-axway-cassandra-tool validateConfig
+apigw-backup-tool validateConfig
 ```

 2- Run the backup script on your old Cluster
 ```
-axway-cassandra-tool backup -k <your keyspace name> -s <your snapshot name>
+apigw-backup-tool backup -k <your keyspace name> -s <your snapshot name>
 ```

 3- Copy the backup folder in you new Cluster